typedb/typedb-docs/10-query/00-overview.md

 ---

 ## Graql Instructions
 Graql is the language for the Grakn knowledge graph.
-Whether it's through the [Graql Console](/docs/running-grakn/console) or one of the [Grakn Clients](/docs/client-api/overview), Grakn accepts instructions and provides answers only in its own language - Graql.
+Whether it's through the [Grakn Console](/docs/running-grakn/console) or one of the [Grakn Clients](/docs/client-api/overview), Grakn accepts instructions and provides answers only in its own language - Graql.

 **Graql is declarative**.
 In simple terms, when writing Graql code, you simply describe _what_ you would like to achieve, rather than _how_ it's going to get there.
 The implementation of a Graql query is hidden under the hood and never affects you as the developer.